nguyenkhiem7789/PulseAnimView/README.md

 <img src="https://user-images.githubusercontent.com/18132015/79683188-7334f100-8252-11ea-98c2-01937bd2d1a7.png"/>

-To pulse animation under a view, you can set in swift code:
+To pulse animation below a view, you can set in swift code:

         diecPhiImageView.about(view: self.view)